-It is the policy of Congress that the head of each executive agency should achieve, on average, 90 percent of the cost and schedule goals established for major and nonmajor acquisition programs of the agency without reducing the performance or capabilities of the items being acquired.
+It is the policy of Congress that the head of each executive agency should achieve, on average, 90 percent of the cost, performance, and schedule goals established for major acquisition programs of the agency.

 (b) Establishment of goals

 - (1) The head of each executive agency shall approve or define the cost, performance, and schedule goals for major acquisition programs of the agency. - (2) The chief financial officer of an executive agency shall evaluate the cost goals proposed for each major acquisition program of the agency.